InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

   </tbody>
 </table>

 The vendor service making the call to a URL with the macro must replace the macros with appropriate values described in the table below.
-For macro `${GDPR_CONSENT_XXXXX}`, the vendor service making the call must also check that the macro contains a valid Vendor ID before replacing the macro.
+For macro `${GDPR_CONSENT_XXXXX}`, the vendor service making the call to the URL must also check that the macro contains a valid Vendor ID and that the Vendor ID provided has a legal basis for processing personal data _before_ replacing the macro and calling the URL.

 The vendor creating the URL should ensure these parameters are added only once, and are only used with other vendor services which are expecting a macro and can handle one properly.
+See <a href="#expectations-for-macro-expansion">"Expectations for Macro Expansion"</a> below.

 <table>
   <thead>